-Refers to one or more generally institutional investors that have, in the context of a private placement, agreed to subscribe for a meaningful percentage of the offering and in the case of a public offering an investor (often an existing stockholder or insider) that has indicated interest in participating in the public offering and bringing a significant percentage of the offered securities.
+Refers to one or more, generally, institutional investors that have, in the context of a private placement, agreed to subscribe for a meaningful percentage of the offering; and in the case of a public offering, refers to an investor (often an existing stockholder or insider) that has indicated interest in participating in the public offering and bringing a significant percentage of the offered securities.

 Accumulated other comprehensive income.
 The U.S. bank capital rules eliminate the “AOCI filter” for advanced approaches banks, which lets banks reverse fair value adjustments to shareholders’ equity in their capital calculations.
 Non-advanced approaches banks can make a one-time election to opt out of the provisions removing the AOCI filter.